-When you hit your minimum spending bonus, you’ll get 50,000 Chase Ultimate Rewards points.
-If you have a partner or spouse, you can add an authorized user for an additional 5,000 points (note: this offer is not always available).
+When you hit your minimum spending bonus, you’ll get 100,000 Chase Ultimate Rewards points.
 In the Chase Travel Portal, points are redeemed at 25% extra.
-At a minimum, you’re getting $625 in free travel with your bonus.
-If you transfer to partners, you could get a value of 2 cents per point or more, and that is over $1,000 in free travel.
+At a minimum, you’re getting $1,250 in free travel with your bonus.
+If you transfer to partners, you could get a value of 2 cents per point or more, and that is over $1,500 in free travel.
 For those who do not like annual fees, you can actually use points to erase the annual fee by redeeming 9,500 points for cash.

 2) It’s EASY to redeem